Hawton

-Hawton is an English village and civil parish in Nottinghamshire, about two miles (3.2 km) south of town of Newark-on-Trent, near the River Devon, a tributary of the River Trent.
-Its population was recorded as 147 in the 2011 Census.
+Hawton is a hamlet and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
+It lies two miles (3.2 km) south of the town of Newark-on-Trent, near the River Devon, a tributary of the River Trent.
+Its population was recorded as 147 in the 2011 census (including Thorpe).
+Hawton alone reported 80 residents at the 2021 census.

 Historical role

 Hawton played an important part in the English Civil War as a Roundhead encampment against the Royalist stronghold in Newark.
 Redoubt earthworks from that time are still visible in the village.
 The Grade I listed parish church of All Saints was erected in the 14th and 15th centuries.

 In the early 14th century, the first manorial building was put up by the de Compton family on an earlier site in the demesne.
 Sir Thomas Molyneux added the clerestory and tower to the church, which boldly overlooks the flood plain of the River Trent.
 A branch of the Molyneux family, originally from Lancashire, lived at Hawton for several centuries.